Not All Popular People Are Jerks (And Not All Unpopular People Are Nice And Accepting)

 For sure.
 The idea of popular and unpopular circles is mainly a high school concern.
 It might partially be due to how people think about their social lives at that age.
 It's also a side effect of putting a bunch of people in a closed-off environment where everyone more or less knows what everyone else is up to.
 (And even if social status concerns peak in high school, many students aren't totally mindless about it.
 They realize it's not a cut-and-dry distinction between Popular and Unpopular.
 They know most people fall into the middle, or go about their days not worrying about where they are on the totem poll.)

 After high school who's in what crowd becomes much less relevant, if you ever cared about it to begin with.
-Some colleges have high school-like social dynamics, but most have too many students doing too many different things for people to keep track of each other, let alone obsess over what everyone's status is.
+Some colleges have high school-like social dynamics, but most have too many students doing too many different things for people to keep track of each other, let alone obsess over what everyone's spot in the pecking order is.
 Some adult workplaces, social scenes, rec teams, or hobby clubs can be cliquey too, but many are mellow about each member's relative status.

-It's more that even if they're done with high school, some people hold on to that black and white, Popular vs. Unpopular, 'Popular people are bad' worldview, and it subtly hampers the way they socialize.
+It's more that even if they're done with high school, some people hold on to that black and white, Popular vs. Unpopular, 'Popular people are bad' worldview, and it subtly hampers the way they relate to everyone.
 Like when they're in their mid-thirties they may still be dismissive of their new coworker because he seems like he was a popular jock when he was younger.